sulafana-ka/salesdashboard/README.md

 -Team Performance: How are individual sales representatives contributing to the overall sales?

 📈 Key Features & Insights

--KPIs (Key Performance Indicators): A quick glance at total sales, quantity sold, total transactions, and average sales per transaction.
+-KPIs (Key Performance Indicators): A quick glance at total sales, quantity sold, total transactions with unit cost and unit price.

--Sales Trends: A line chart showing sales over time, revealing trends and seasonality.
+-Sales Trends: A line and column chart showing sales and discountover time, revealing trends, seasonality as well as how discounts affects the sales .

--Regional Analysis: A bar chart that ranks sales performance by region.
+-Regional Analysis: A donut chart that ranks sales performance by region.

--Product & Channel Performance: A bar chart or pie chart illustrating sales contribution by product category and sales channel.
+-Product Performance : A clustered bar chart illustrating total quatity sold in each category to track customer preference and trends .

 -Sales Rep Performance: A visual breakdown of sales contributions from each sales representative.

+-Payment Method and Channel Usage: Two key slicers convey trends in how customers are paying and channel used for this bussiness ,it wil help to analyze and understand the business

 🛠️ Tools and Technologies
 -Data Source: sales_dataset.csv